siberianfox/tinygwiki/Project-Setup-For-Atmel-Studio6.2.md

 They disappear into little open circles with tiny triangular warnings.
 You must compile in Debug, not Release profile.

 #### AtmelStudio6 fails verification when programming the xmega
-We've seen this with earlier versions and Studio6.0 build 1996.
+We've seen this with earlier versions and Studio6.0 builds.
 We have not heard of this yet for AS6.2.
-Make sure you are up to Studio6 build 1996, service pack 2.
+Make sure you are up to Studio6.**2** build 1543, service pack 2.
 See the `help` tab.
 Also make sure you are on the latest firmware for your programmer (Atmel-ICE or AVRISP mkii).

 We've found that even though the verification failed the programming is good.
 You can either turn off verification or chose to ignore the warning.
 By the way - we've never seen this failure on Studio4.
 I actually think this is a bug in Studio6 rather than and actual failure.
 I have not seen any code die or act erratically when I get these errors.